-Public notice - Lane closures on J.C.
+Public Notice - Lane Closures on J.C.
 Van Horne Bridge

-CAMPBELLTON, NB, July 5, 2019 /CNW/ - Public Services and Procurement Canada (PSPC) wishes to advise motorists that there will be lane closures on the J.C.
-Van Horne Bridge for inspections during the following periods:
+CAMPBELLTON, NB, July 12, 2019 /CNW/ - Public Services and Procurement Canada (PSPC) wishes to advise motorists that there will be lane closures on the J.C.
+Van Horne Bridge for annual maintenance during the following periods:

 The schedule may change depending on weather conditions.